-With National Bike to Work Day rolling by on May 16, we thought it would be a good idea to pull together some ideas for how you can keep on riding once the holiday is over.
+National Bike to Work Day rolls by just one day in May, but we thought it would be a good idea to pull together some ideas for how you can keep on riding once the holiday is over.
 Nearly all of us learned to ride a bike when we were kids, but it takes an extra bit wisdom and knowledge to successfully commute to your job on your bike every day.
 You need to factor in the weather, the roads, the cars and trucks on those roads, and your fellow riders.
 You need the right gear and you need to pedal the right path.
 Take some time right now and read these six suggestions for how to keep riding your bike after Bike to Work Day is over.

 Get the gear